 Moving Container Service Specialized for City Moves

-- A PODS driver brings your container at your scheduled time and stays for loading, defending against tickets, thieves, and any other threats to your belongings.
+• A PODS driver brings your container at your scheduled time and stays for loading and unloading, defending against tickets, thieves, and any other threats to your belongings.

-- When your container is loaded and ready to go, your PODS driver can take it to a secure PODS Storage Center and keep it there as long as you need, or you can have it delivered to your new place.
+• When your container is loaded and ready to go, your PODS driver can take it to a PODS Storage Center and keep it there as long as you need, or you can have it delivered to your new place.

-Depending on where you’re moving from and what part of Brooklyn you’re moving into, a standard portable container service may work for at least one part of your move.
+Depending on where you’re moving from and what Brooklyn neighborhood you’re moving into, a standard portable container service may work for at least one part of your move.
 This is a great option for areas where you can keep a container for more than a day, as this gives you the chance to move at your own pace.
-For example, with PODS standard service, we deliver a container to your door and leave it on your property so you can take your time moving.
-When you’ve got it all loaded, we’ll pick it up and take it to your new address, or keep it at a secure PODS Storage Center.
-Then when you’re ready to move in, we’ll deliver it and leave it if you have the room, or you can use PODS City Service for the delivery and unloading process.
+For example, with PODS standard service, PODS will deliver a container to you and leave it on your property, so you can take your time moving.
+When you’ve got it all loaded, PODS will pick it up and take it to your new address, or keep it at a secure PODS Storage Center.
+Then, when you’re ready to move in, PODS will deliver it and leave it if you have the room, or you can use PODS City Service for the delivery and unloading process.

 If you need to move out before you move into your new place, or you’re in the process of downsizing, you may need to consider renting storage for a few weeks or months while you make the transition.
 There are lots of options and sizes for Brooklyn storage units and storage facilities, including a self-storage unit or a portable storage container like those offered through PODS City Service or PODS standard moving service.
 With a portable container service, the storage comes to you, so you avoid navigating a rental truck through Brooklyn or other areas.
 Plus, you only need to load and unload your stuff one time, compared to self-storage, where you have to transport your belongings to their location and load and unload your stuff multiple times to complete your move.

-For more tips on managing your move, see How to Survive Your NYC Move Without Going Crazy and NYC Moving Costs and Options.
+For more tips on managing your move, visit the PODS Blog to see How to Survive Your NYC Move Without Going Crazy and NYC Moving Costs and Options.
 If you’re moving with kids, check out our guides to the Best Family-Friendly Neighborhoods in NYC and the NYC Suburbs.